Privacy Policy

 4. How we use your data

 We process personal data only for the purposes described in Section 3 above and only as needed to operate the Service.
 We do not use data for purposes you have not been informed of.
 Where we rely on your consent (waitlist sign-up), you may withdraw consent at any time by clicking the unsubscribe link in any email we send you, or by emailing privacy@relaymetry.com.
+Where you create an account, use the API, or submit a request to us (P11–P14), we process the associated data to provide the feature you asked for and to keep it secure (performance of the service you request); you may delete your account or ask us to delete a request at privacy@relaymetry.com at any time.

 5. Sub-processors